-School Employee: Any of the following: an employee of Pitt County Schools, an independent contractor of Pitt County Schools, or an employee of an independent contractor of Pitt County Schools.
+"School Employee": Any of the following: an employee of Pitt County Schools, an independent contractor of Pitt County Schools, or an employee of an independent contractor of Pitt County Schools.

-Student: Person who has been assigned to a school by Pitt County Schools or a person who has been suspended or expelled from any of those schools within the last year.
+"Student": Person who has been assigned to a school by Pitt County Schools or a person who has been suspended or expelled from any of those schools within the last year.

-Bullying Behavior: May be characterized as offensive, intimidating, malicious, or insulting behavior.
-It is an abuse or misuse of power through means intended to undermine, humiliate, denigrate, or injure the recipient.
-It is not limited to behavior described above that is reasonably perceived as being motivated by any actual or perceived differentiating characteristic or motivated by an individual's association with a person who has or is perceived to have a differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, socioeconomic status, academic status, gender identity, physical appearance, sexual orientation, or mental, physical, developmental or sensory disability.
+"Bullying and Harassing Behavior": Includes behavior described above that is reasonably perceived as being motivated by any actual or perceived differentiating characteristic or motivated by an individual's association with a person who has or is perceived to have a differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, socioeconomic status, academic status, gender identity, physical appearance, sexual orientation, or mental, physical, developmental or sensory disability.
 Examples of behavior that may constitute bullying or harassment include, but are not limited to, verbal taunts, name-calling and put-downs, epithets, derogatory comments or slurs, lewd propositions, exclusion from peer groups, extortion of money or possessions, implied or stated threats, assault, impeding or blocking movement, offensive touching or any physical interference with normal work or movement, and visual insults, such as derogatory posters or cartoons.
+Sexual harassment, gender-based harassment, or cyber-bullying are types of bullying and harassing behavior.
 Legitimate age-appropriate pedagogical techniques are not considered harassment or bullying.
-Cyber-bullying is one type of bullying behavior.